+This is one of those traditional Italian pasta dishes that everyone recognizes and according to my husband it is a pasta dish that I do not make often enough.
 There are many stories as to how this pasta actually got it’s name, but the basic recipe which was created in Sicily is usually similar to this one.
-What sets this recipe apart from other pastas is the ricotta salata cheese that tops it, which can now be found in most Italian specialty stores.
+What sets this recipe apart from other pasta dishes is the ricotta salata cheese that tops it, which can now be found in most Italian specialty stores.
+If it is impossible to fund ricotta salata, I’d suggest using a very sharp Pecirno Romano cheese although the flavor will be different.
+For this sauce I usually choose penne or rigatoni type of pasta shape.
+I like to use Mutti brand chopped tomatoes for my sauce as they have a fresh tomato flavor.

 In making ricotta salata, the milk curds and whey used to make this cheese are pressed and dried even before the cheese is aged, giving this pure white cheese a dense but slightly spongy texture and a salty, milky flavor that is somewhat like a dry feta cheese.